 I’m using the words “true” as a signifier of one’s personal Truth, to differentiate it from art done for others.

 I don’t “create art” for a living.
 I solve problems for other business owners.

 Rare are the artists that create whatever they want and sell it well.
-Sure, they exist — we follow them on Instagram and envy them a bit, but a lot of them didn't get to that point straight from school.
-A lot of them had careers in publishing, theatre, the movie industry or tattoo art, that covered the bills before their personal art took off.
+Sure, they exist — we may follow them on Instagram and envy them a bit, but a lot of them didn’t get to that point straight from school.
+A lot of them had careers in publishing, theatre, the movie industry, or tattoo art, that covered the bills before their personal art took off.

 There are two points I want to make here.

 1. There is no shame in being a commercial artist

 Some people might prefer keeping their art “clean” and wait tables instead of finding a way to monetize their creative skills.
 That’s your choice to make — if someone calls you a sellout because you made the choice to use your gift to earn money, it says more about their perception of the world than about you.

 Using your creativity to help other people is great, and it feels great.
 It makes me really proud when clients e-mail me with stories of how someone complimented their branding or when I see a local celebrity wearing a shirt with a logo I helped create.

 But that sort of work happens only when you put other’ needs in front of your own need for self-expression.